 It’s no surprise those bags of frozen meatballs are a top seller at IKEA’s U.S. stores.
 But the bright-blue tubes of Kalles Kaviar smoked fish roe spread?
 No way.
 Who buys those?
 Turns out, lots of people.
 In fact, they’re the most popular of all IKEA’s seafood products.
 And those bland-looking cylinders of dry crispbread?
 They’re a best-seller too, as are those suspect-looking jars of pickled fish fillets.
 In fact, everything I’ve usually avoided in IKEA’s “Swedish Market” grocery section is a top-seller for the chain’s stateside stores.
 I had to wonder, is it the novelty factor?
 Or are there really that many Swedish ex-pats living in the States?

 Or maybe that stuff is actually pretty good.
-The only way to know is to put them to the test, so I sampled IKEA's most popular products in six different categories, plus a few of the chain's newer items, in order to find the store's best groceries.
+The only way to know is to put them to the test, so I sampled IKEA’s most popular products in six different categories, plus a few extra items, in order to find the store’s best groceries.

 My criteria was simple: Is it delicious?
 And is it a good enough deal, or special enough, to warrant a trip?
 (After all, it’s not like there’s an IKEA on every corner.)

 After carefully tasting my way through two-dozen products (rather than mindlessly chowing down on the drive home), I had to change my opinion about a lot of the foods I had previously dismissed.

 Also, it quickly became clear that IKEA’s grocery items are a lot like its furniture.
 That bed might look great in the showroom, but it’s an entirely different story once you get it home among your hand-me-down stuff.
 Sometimes they need a few supporting pieces to come into their own, or a creative hack to liven them up.
 And then, there are those classic workhorses (the Kallax bookshelf and the Swedish meatballs) that never disappoint.